charleneTanataaa/garden-of-words/README.md

   - Email
   - Username
   - Password
-  - Flower of your choice.
+  - Flower of your choice (Choose wisely, no changing allowed).
 - Daily writing: Write a letter every day to grow your flower (You can choose the color of your letter.)
 - Garden view: Track all the flowers that you've grown
 - Letters consists of: